merkle-open/NitroNetSitecore/docs/installation.md

 #### (B) With another IoC Framework
 You don't like Unity and you design your application with an other IoC framework?
 No Problem.

 In this case, you can install NitroNet only with our base package:

-TODO: Text welche Sitecore82 erklärt

 `PM >` `Install-Package NitroNet.Sitecore.Sitecore82 `